 One day you bring home another furry bundle of joy.
 The problem is, the dog currently in residence - the one you adore, who always came to you for pats and snuggles - suddenly decides he wants nothing to do with either you or the new family member.
 Jealousy between pets often occurs because they fear that a valued resource -- you, and attention from you -- is being taken away from them.

-- Continue to lavish attention on your "first" pets.
-It's so easy to get caught up with the newcomer ... but your other pets may be feeling a bit put out.
-Spend plenty of time with them reassuring them that they're still a special part of the family.
+- Continue to lavish attention on your old pet.
+It's so easy to get caught up with the newcomer ... but your other pet may be feeling a bit put out, even depressed.
+Spend plenty of one-on-one time with him or her, reassuring him that he's still special to you.

 - Take things slowly; don't force your pets together.
 Introduce them in controlled situations, and give them time to adjust at their own pace.
 Allow them to gain confidence and decide when they'd like to face their new housemates.

 - Always supervise your pets until you are sure they get along.
-For the first couple of months, we left one of the dogs in the kennel and the other free whenever we had to go out.
+When you need to go out, you can put the dogs in separate rooms or leave one or both of them kenneled for their own safety.
 Some pets will adjust quickly; others may take weeks or even months before they're fully adjusted.

 Jealousy between pets isn't uncommon.
 Address and manage it consistently so that your pets can live together in harmony.
 With time, they may even become buddies!

 This article is © Copyright 2000-2014 by PawsperousPets.com.
 All Rights Reserved.

 If you wish to reprint this article, please request permission.